drewmullen/policy-library-ephemerality/README.md

 This repo is a policy-as-code library for checking to see if your Terraform config contains resources or data sources that store secret values in state.
 In order to avoid secrets in state these policies prefer [ephemerality](https://www.hashicorp.com/en/blog/ephemeral-values-in-terraform); that is [Ephemeral resources](https://developer.hashicorp.com/terraform/language/resources/ephemeral) and [write-only parameters](https://developer.hashicorp.com/terraform/language/resources/ephemeral/write-only).

+Please note that if `terraform_version` is less than 1.11 the checks will pass

 ## How can I use this?

 Great question!
 Although there are many ways to set sentinel policies to your HCP TF Org, heres what I would do: